-10.1 Creating a new TRO is resource demanding and took 12 months from the publication of the notice of the intention to make an Order to the publication of the notice that the Order was in place.
+- 10.1 Creating a new TRO is resource demanding and took 12 months from the publication of the notice of the intention to make an Order to the publication of the notice that the Order was in place.
 It is anticipated that a re-run of the process may attract a larger response to the consultation.
-Parks and Countryside Services would manage the process in consultation with Parking Services.
-Re running the consultation process will mean other work and projects will have to be rescheduled to accommodate the work required such as the Council's plans for playground improvements.
+Parks and Countryside Services would manage the process in consultation with Parking Services and Legal Services.
+Re-running the consultation process may mean other work and projects will have to be rescheduled to accommodate the work required such as the Council's plans for playground improvements. - 10.2 The Executive is asked to note that if it is considered necessary to conduct further consultation in respect of making changes to the parking restrictions at both Kingston Meadows Car Park and the Sutherland Memorial Park Car Park, officers strongly suggest that, in the interests of efficiency and keeping costs to a minimum, these take place concurrently as one consultation process. - 10.3 The motion carried at the Council meeting in respect of the Kingston Meadows Car Park recommended that the review of the parking order through the statutory Traffic Regulation Order (TRO) process be carried out "as soon as practicable", whilst the motion in respect of the Sutherland Memorial Park Car Park recommended that the review be undertaken "as part of the annual parking business plan".